app development governance security and compliance

 The numerous benefits of enterprise apps mean their usage is not about to slow down in the coming years.
 Instead, organizations will continue to demand more software apps with even greater complexity.

-In keeping up with these demands, developers need to work more to safeguard application development platform.
-This post details all you need to know about app development security, including common security issues and the steps or best practices to follow to keep apps secure.
+To keep up with these demands, developers must work more to safeguard the application development platform.
+This post details all you need about app development security and compliance, including common security issues and the steps or best practices to keep apps secure and compliant.

-Application development security refers to measures put in place to prevent a data breach or code hijacks in software applications.
-This often involves a combination of software and hardware security techniques, best practices, and standard procedures intended to protect enterprise apps from all forms of external and internal security threats.
+Application development security measures to prevent a data breach or code hijacking in software applications.
+A combination of software and hardware security techniques, best practices, and standard procedures is often involved to protect enterprise apps from all forms of external and internal security threats.

 Application security includes all security measures and considerations followed during app development and the additional measures meant to secure the app even after deployment.